Bernardyńska Street: Main places and buildings

-The origin of the church dates back to the arrival in 1480 of Bernardine monks in Bydgoszcz, coming from Krakow.
+The origin of the church dates back to the arrival in 1480 of Bernardine monks in Bydgoszcz, coming from Kraków.

 In the years 1518–1524, the abbey was led by Bartholomew of Bydgoszcz, a scholar, author of the first Latin-Polish dictionary (1532, 1544).

-On September 23, 1552, king Sigismund II Augustus granted permission for the reconstruction of the burned Bernardine church., with a caveat to its height that should not be taller than the neighboring castle for military-defensive purposes.
+On September 23, 1552, King Sigismund II Augustus granted permission for the reconstruction of the burned Bernardine church., with a caveat to its height that should not be taller than the neighboring castle for military-defensive purposes.
 Its architecture reflects Gothic and Renaissance characteristics.

 After 1920, Polish authorities confirmed the use of the church for garrison purposes, as it is still used today.
 The church has been re-consecrated in 1923, by military bishop Stanisław Gall.
 In 1926, it was renamed Saint George military parish church.